Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Retrievals

 \subsection{Model Inference}

 We derive the posterior probability distributions of the model parameters with the nested sampling Monte Carlo algorithm MLFriends \citep{Buchner2014, Buchner2017} using the \texttt{UltraNest}\footnote{\url{https://johannesbuchner.github.io/UltraNest/}} Python package \citep{Buchner2021}.
-We use slice sampling to efficiently explore the parameter space, defining the number of steps as 10 times the number of parameters and setting the maximum number of improvement loops to 3 to limit computational runtimes without appreciably affecting the posterior inferences.
-At each sampling step, we use the \texttt{speclib}\footnote{\url{https://github.com/brackham/speclib}} Python package to generate the component spectra included in the model.
+We use slice sampling to efficiently explore the parameter space, \R{using 400 live points and} defining the number of steps as 10 times the number of parameters.
+At each sampling step, we use the \texttt{speclib}\footnote{\url{https://github.com/brackham/speclib}} Python package \R{\citep{speclib-0.0-beta.0}} to generate the component spectra included in the model.
 We use the \texttt{SpectralGrid} object within \texttt{speclib} to do this efficiently, loading a spectral grid into memory once with the fixed metallicity and surface gravity values and linearly interpolating between temperature grid points to produce the sample spectra.
-We note that linear interpolation is likely not the best approach in the high signal-to-noise regime in which we are operating here.
+We note that linear interpolation is likely not the best approach in the high-S/N regime in which we are operating here.
 We discuss this complication further in \autoref{sec:discussion}.